Songfugel/Powershell-Touch-Alias/README.md

 4. (might be required) If powershell gives you error about scripts not being allowed to run, you need to either allow locally made (not from internet) scripts to be ran by any user, or just the current user

-    First open your powershell as an administrator (`CTRL` + `SHIFT` when opening the powershell or when creating a new tab in Terminal)
+    To do this, open your powershell as an administrator (`CTRL` + `SHIFT` when opening the powershell or when creating a new tab in Terminal)

 ### **For any user:**
 ```powershell